navinsylvester/cinephile/README.md

 Features
 ========

-  1)Filename normalization
+* Filename normalization

-  2)Yaml config for customization
+* Yaml config for customization

-  3)Filter based on imdb rating
+* Filter based on imdb rating

-  4)Filter based on imdb rating along with genre
+* Filter based on imdb rating along with genre
+* Download subtitles for a movie file in preferred language

 Installation
 ============